-Content Limits: Content includes, but is not limited to, art museums, galleries, art districts, artist consortiums, youth arts programs, and learning centers.
+Content Limits: Content includes, but is not limited to, careers that extend beyond the traditional fine arts.

 - Each item will have four options. - Options can appear as photographs, illustrations, single words, or short phrases and sentences. - When a stimulus is used, options will be ordered as they appear in the stimulus.